-If the non-federal permittee has a valid ESA Section 10(a)(1)(B) incidental take permit - with an approved Habitat Conservation Plan for a project or a group of projects that includes the proposed NWP activity, the non-federal applicant should provide a copy of that ESA Section 10(a)(1)(B) permit with the PCN required by paragraph (c) of this general condition.
-The district engineer will coordinate with the agency that issued the general condition.
+- act may include significant habitat modification or degradation where it actually kills or injures wildlife by significantly impairing essential behavioral patterns, including breeding, feeding or sheltering.
+If the non-federal permittee has a valid ESA Section 10(a) (1) (B) incidental take permit with an approved Habitat Conservation Plan for a project or a group of projects that includes the proposed NWP activity, the non-federal applicant should provide a copy of that ESA Section 10(a) (1) (B) permit with the ECN required by paragraph (c) of this general condition.
 The district engineer will coordinate with the agency that issued the ESA Section 10(a) (1) (B) permit to determine whether the proposed NWP activity and the associated incidental take were considered in the internal ESA section 7 consultation conducted for the ESA Section 10(a) (1) (B) permit.
-If that coordination results in concurrence from the agency that the proposed NWP activity and the associated incidental take were considered in the internal ESA section 7 consultation for the ESA Section 10(a) (1) (B) permit, the district engineer does not need to conduct a separate ESA section 7 consultation for the proposed NWP activity.
-The district engineer will notify the non-federal applicant within 45 days of receipt of a complete pre-construction
+If that coordination results in concurrence from the agency that the proposed NWP activity and the associated incidental take were considered in the internal ESA section 7 consultation 10(a) (1) (B) permit, the district engineer does not need to conduct a separate ESA section 7 consultation for the proposed NWP activity.
+The district engineer will notify the non-federal applicant within 45 days of receipt of a complete pre-construction (f)